-Generative AI is a transformative technology that automates the creation of digital content, from text to images.
+Generative AI automates the creation of digital content, from text to images.
 At its core, it uses machine learning algorithms to generate content based on a user-entered prompt.
 This process is known as prompt engineering.
-Increasingly, we are seeing AI functionality integrated into everyday tools and platforms like Microsoft 365, Microsoft Copilot (formerly Bing Chat), Google Gemini (formerly Bard) and Padlet.
+You can experiment with AI by using browser or app based tools like ChatGPT, Claude, or Midjourney, and AI functionality has been integrated into everyday tools and platforms like Microsoft 365, Microsoft Copilot, Google Gemini and Padlet.

 Generative AI applications and tools use machine learning technology to connect information from a large dataset to produce content in response to a prompt entered by the user.
 They are trained on a large dataset of information, and are able to integrate new information over time.
 The tools work similarly to predictive text, and generate content based on the inputs of the user and statistical models around what the user is likely to want to see next.